vitiral/simple-quality/quiz-design.md

 ## Implementing `get_question`

-`get_question` requires that we get a question at random, but weight questions which the user has gotten incorrect.
+`SPC-random` requires that we get a question at random, but give a higher weight to questions which the user is getting wrong.

 We want to try and incorporate right and wrong answers into the weight.
 We want right answers to decrease weight and wrong answers to increase weight.

 Let's take a first stab at something like this
 ```